 Escaping the war in Ukraine - Elizaveta and Kateryna continue their studies at Aalto University

-Elizaveta and Kateryna now live in Finland and continue their studies at Aalto University, which grants a free study place to at least 40 university students from Ukraine who have fled the war.
-With the support from donors, Aalto has also given a grant to 17 students to help them cover their living costs during their studies at Aalto.
+Elizaveta and Kateryna now live in Finland and continue their studies at Aalto University, which grants a free study place to students from Ukraine who have fled the war.
+With the support from donors, Aalto also awards students with grants to help them cover their living costs during their studies at Aalto.

 'When I left Ukraine, I had a change of clothes in the bag, not much more.
 I’ve received a bed, a chair, and a laptop as donations.
 I get basic provisions from the assistance centre, and I eat a lot of macaroni,' she says.

-At the end of June, she receives the first Aalto University grant of 800 euros per month.
-It is essential,
+At the end of June, she received the first Aalto University grant of 800 euros per month.
+It is essential:

 ‘I'm out of money.
 It's difficult to focus on studies when you have to worry about how to manage the next month.
 The rental period for my current apartment expires soon.
 With the help of the grant, I hope to be able to move to a student apartment in Espoo near the university.’

 During the spring, Elizaveta completed her second year of studies at her home university remotely from Finland.
 She was already studying Finnish in Ukraine, and her language studies are now continuing in Finland.
 After the Aalto University summer courses, Elizaveta begins separate studies at the School of Electrical Engineering in autumn.

 ‘I have high expectations about my studies.
 It’s important to complete a degree.
 I’m happy that I’ve received a lot of help from Finns - they have been very kind.
 Many Ukrainians are having a difficult time now and there is a lot of sadness,’ says Elizaveta.

 When the war began, Kateryna lived with her family in Kyiv and studied at the university of her dreams.